McDonald’s Global Customer Privacy Statement Overview

 Targeted advertising

-When you use our online services, we (and our vendors who provide services to us) may collect information about your activities so that we can provide you with advertising tailored to your interests.
+When you use our online services, we (and our vendors) may collect information about your activities so that we can provide you with advertising tailored to your interests.

-Because we take part in advertising ("ad") networks, you may see certain ads on other websites.
+Ad Networks’ Controls: We work with ad networks that may be members of the Digital Advertising Alliance or the Network Advertising Initiative.
+Because we utilize advertising (“ad”) networks, you may notice certain ads on other websites.
 Ad networks allow us to target the information we send you based on your interests, other information related to you, and contextual means.
-These ad networks track your online activities over time by collecting information through use of cookies, web beacons, and web-server logs.
+These ad networks track your online activities over time by collecting information through use of cookies, web beacons, and other technologies.
 The ad networks use this information to show you advertisements that may be of particular interest to you.
-The ad networks we take part in may collect information about your visits to websites that also take part in the relevant ad network, such as the pages or advertisements you view and how you use the websites.
+The ad networks we utilize may collect information about your visits to websites that also take part in the relevant ad network, such as the pages or advertisements you were displayed and how you use the websites.
 We use this information, both on our online services and on third-party websites that take part in the ad networks, to provide you with advertising tailored to you, and to help us assess how effective our marketing is.

 Back to Top